JacksonWaddleton/2023-nba-stats/README.md

 ![Screen Shot 2023-08-28 at 10 28 44 AM](https://github.com/JacksonWaddleton/2023-nba-stats/assets/42299047/a5351171-349e-462d-bf59-ab2bff580019)

-Yes, there were 9 players with more offensive than defensive rebounds.
+Answer: Yes, there were 9 players with more offensive than defensive rebounds.